marko-airisto/TicketGuru/documentation/API/get.md

 # Show Accessible Events

 Show all Events the active User can access and with what permission level.
-Includes their own Account if they have one.

 **URL** : `/api/events/`